-Rubbing Alcohol to Banish Smelly Feet:
+Rubbing Alcohol for Smelly Feet:

 Q. About two months ago, after getting my sneakers wet during a rainstorm, I developed seriously stinky feet.
 It was super embarrassing.